lindsaywilhelm11/athena_hack/README.md

 ## How to run

+## Frontend
 - Ensure `npm i` has been run in `ui`
+- Run `npm run build` to create dist directory for Flask to use

 ### Backend
 - run ```pip install -r requirements.txt``` to install packages